Staking rewards: income vs CGT treatment

 When you earn staking rewards, the ATO treats them as ordinary income at the moment you receive them.
 But a second tax event can occur when you dispose of those tokens.
-Here's how both layers of tax work.

-| Staking as Income | CGT on Disposal | |
+| Staking as income | CGT on disposal | |

 |---|---|---|